sergey-king/ts-pokedex/README.md

 Redux with Redux Toolkit is used.
 This is the official Redux wrapper that simplifies most Redux tasks and eliminates a lot of boilerplate code (https://redux.js.org/introduction/why-rtk-is-redux-today).

 ## Data Fetching
 RTK Query is employed.
 Similar to React Query but made to work with Redux/RTK (https://redux-toolkit.js.org/rtk-query/overview).
+This provides both data fetching and caching.

 ## Code Quality
 - eslint